Вікова дегенерація жовтої плями (ВДЖП)

 • Lutein 10 mg/zeaxanthin 2 mg (or beta-carotene 15 mg or vitamin A 28,000 units for patients who have not smoked)

-In current and former smokers, beta-carotene can increase the risk of lung cancer.
+In patients who currently or formerly smoked, beta-carotene can increase the risk of lung cancer.
 Substitution of beta-carotene with lutein plus zeaxanthin has been shown to have comparable efficacy (1).
-Therefore, such a substitution should be considered in current or former smokers.
+Therefore, such a substitution should be considered in patients who currently or formerly smoked.
 Beta-carotene yellows the skin in some patients.
 The zinc component of these supplements increases risk of hospitalization for genitourinary tract disorders.
-Reducing cardiovascular risk factors as well as regularly eating foods high in omega-3 fatty acids and dark green leafy vegetables may help slow disease progression; however, recent large trials have not shown that taking supplements of omega-3 fatty acids reduces disease progression.
+Reducing cardiovascular risk factors as well as regularly eating foods high in omega-3 fatty acids and dark green leafy vegetables may help slow disease progression (2); however, randomized trials have not shown that taking supplements of omega-3 fatty acids reduces disease progression (3).

 Волога ВДЖП

-In 2020, intravitreal brolucizumab became available for the treatment of wet AMD (3); however, early reports (4) suggest a higher incidence of adverse events with this drug than with other intravitreal anti-VEGF injections, including intraocular inflammation, retinal artery occlusion, and vasculitis.
+In 2020, intravitreal brolucizumab became available for the treatment of wet AMD (10); however, early reports (11) suggest a higher incidence of adverse events with this medication than with other intravitreal anti-VEGF injections, including intraocular inflammation, retinal artery occlusion, and vasculitis.

 Довідкові матеріали щодо лікування